Spaced repetition: Research and application

 The data behind this initial research indicated that an increasing space between rehearsals (expanding) would yield a greater percentage of accuracy at test points.
 Spaced repetition with expanding intervals is believed to be so effective because with each expanded interval of repetition it becomes more difficult to retrieve the information because of the time elapsed between test periods; this creates a deeper level of processing of the learned information in long-term memory at each point.
 Another reason that the expanding repetition model is believed to work so effectively is that the first test happens early on in the rehearsal process.
 The purpose of this is to increase repetition success.
 By having a first test that followed initial learning with a successful repetition, people are more likely to remember this successful repetition on the following tests.
 Although expanding retrieval is commonly associated with spaced repetition, a uniform retrieval schedule is also a form of spaced repetition procedure.

+A study conducted by Bui et al. (2013) examined how the advantages of spaced repetition can be influenced by the difference in working memory and the complexity of tasks that occurs between the repetitions.
+The researchers found participants with a higher working memory benefited from spaced repetition and showed better performance on challenging tasks.

 Spaced repetition is typically studied through the use of memorizing facts.
 Traditionally speaking, it has not been applied to fields that required some manipulation or thought beyond simple factual/semantic information.
 A more recent study has shown that spaced repetition can benefit tasks such as solving math problems.
 In a study conducted by Pashler, Rohrer, Cepeda, and Carpenter, participants had to learn a simple math principle in either a spaced or massed retrieval schedule.
 The participants given the spaced repetition learning tasks showed higher scores on a final test distributed after their final practice session.